fastjob-dev/fastjob/README.md

 **Watch your jobs process instantly.** No Redis setup.
 No configuration hell.
 Just working code.

+*Note: This example shows the production pattern with separate worker processes.
+In development, you can run jobs directly in your web server - see below.*

-## Development vs Production: Same Code, Zero Complexity
+## Development vs Production: Same Code, Different Worker Management

-The beautiful thing?
-Your job code never changes.
-Only the worker management does:
+Here's what makes FastJob special - your job code stays identical everywhere.
+The only difference is how you run the workers:

 ### Development: Everything Just Works